SORT IT OUT

 Diverting Waste from the Landfill

 UBC’s Okanagan campus is promoting numerous recycling activities to preserve natural resources, save energy and reduce the amount of solid waste generated on campus and sent to the landfill.
-Facilities Management has implemented a campus wide recycling program which includes paper, plastic, refundables, e-waste, batteries, glass, metal, wooden pallets, and garden waste.
-The Sustainability Office implemented a lab plastics recycling program.
-Risk Management Services manages hazardous materials including contaminated lab glass, chemical, bio hazardous, and radioactive waste, ensuring these materials do not enter the campus’ waste stream.
+Facilities Management has implemented a campus-wide recycling program that accepts paper, plastic, refundables, e-waste, glass, metal, wooden pallets, and organic waste.
+The Sustainability Office initiated a lab plastics recycling program, which accepts lab material packaging and non-hazardous lab plastics.
+Risk Management Services manages hazardous materials including batteries, contaminated and uncontaminated lab glass, chemical, bio hazardous, and radioactive waste, ensuring these materials do not enter the campus’ waste stream.